 Repeat this and commit it to memory:

-Every set of questions must be customised for the job scope and job requirement.
+Customise every set of questions for the job scope and job requirement.

 Attend my course: “Interview Questions – Interview like a Professional HRM”.
 This will set you in the right direction.
-More than two thousand course participants have benefited.
+Over three thousand (3,000+) course participants have benefited.